DarkCoderSc/OptixGate/README.md

 Sometimes an action can take a considerable amount of time to complete (e.g., file or registry searches, process dumps, etc.).
 Executing such actions directly from the Session Handler, as is done for standard commands (e.g., killing or list process), can seriously and negatively impact the responsiveness of other actions that require low latency (e.g., retrieving process lists, file lists, or service lists).

 To address this issue, I implemented a task management system using Delphi's Parallel Programming Library (PPL).
 This system is responsible for registering and scheduling tasks while providing the Server with continuous feedback on task status (waiting, running, succeeded, or failed).
-This approach allows long-running operations to execute in the background, scheduled for optimal timing, without compromising the program’s responsiveness.
+This approach allows long-running operations to execute in the background, scheduled for optimal timing, without compromising the program's responsiveness.

 Once a task completes successfully, the Server receives and records its result in its task manager.
 The user can then access the results at any time, for example, to download a dumped file or perform further actions.

 ### Multiplexed Remote Shell

 One of the most important features for remote management is access to a shell.
 It is therefore natural that Optix included this feature from its very first version, fully integrated into its protocol and managed by the Session Handler.
 A single remote shell session is often insufficient, as multiple shell windows are frequently needed to perform concurrent actions.
 Optix allows opening multiple remote shell sessions either through tabs within the same window or by opening multiple windows with separate shell instances for the same session.
 This is achieved using the Session Handler shell orchestration without sacrificing responsiveness or performance.
-Each shell’s input and output are correctly dispatched to their respective processes, with support for interrupts (CTRL+C) to terminate long-running tasks.
+Each shell's input and output are correctly dispatched to their respective processes, with support for interrupts (`CTRL+C`) to terminate long-running tasks.
 Notably, this design does not require a secondary socket or thread, which reduces resource consumption, simplifies management, and minimizes the risk of errors when handling multiple threads per client session.

-The only minor drawback is a slight latency in shell output display, as each shell instance’s output is polled at regular intervals to maintain thread responsiveness.
+The only minor drawback is a slight latency in shell output display, as each shell instance's output is polled at regular intervals to maintain thread responsiveness.
 This does not pose a significant issue, though further optimization could be considered if lower latency for shell output dispatching becomes necessary.

 ## Conclusion

-To conclude on the protocol, these four points represent the program’s core pillars and were essential to establishing Optix as a solid solution from its first release candidate.
+To conclude on the protocol, these four points represent the program's core pillars and were essential to establishing Optix as a solid solution from its first release candidate.
 They ensure safe, thread-managed command/response processes, support for multi-file transfers, processing of long-running actions with constant feedback, and parallel shell session access.

 The file management system also demonstrates a component of the protocol called Workers.
 Unlike my previous programs, Optix aims to minimize the number of required connections and threads per client session.
 However, relying solely on the Session Handler (main socket + thread) is sometimes insufficient.
-For instance, file transfers, though technically possible over the main connection, would excessively degrade the Session Handler’s performance.
+For instance, file transfers, though technically possible over the main connection, would excessively degrade the Session Handler's performance.
 In such cases, it is necessary to register a Worker.
 A Worker is a dedicated thread with its own socket connection, tied to an existing client session.
 It remains active as long as the main client session remains.
 This design also anticipates future features, such as Remote Desktop, which would require its own dedicated Worker thread.

 In conclusion, Optix is architected to support future growth and feature expansion.
 Only minor improvements to the protocol, such as optimizations or code readability enhancements, may be needed over time.